Resources for Current Students

 All candidates in Counseling programs must successfully complete a practicum and Internship I and II as requirements for program conpletion.
 In order to be placed, candidates must submit an application.
 Application deadlines vary by semester.
 Please review and complete the application below.

-Each candidate is assigned an Academic Advisor when accepted into an EDU program.
-Academic Advisors provide guidance to candidates related to program completion and time-to-degree; course selection and sequencing and; general academic support and access to university resources.
+Each candidate is assigned to the first-year academic advisor when accepted into an EDU program, and upon entering years two or three, will be assigned a faculty advisor.
+The advisors provide guidance to candidates related to program completion and time-to-degree; course selection and sequencing and; general academic support and access to university resources.
 If a candidate has concerns or complaints related to a course grade, the candidate should follow the grade appeal process (http://www.trinitydc.edu/academic-catalog/policies-edu/#VIII) outlined in the Academic Catalog.
 If a candidate has concerns or complaints involving an issue other than course grades, then the candidate is first required to attempt to resolve the dispute with the person immediately involved.
-If the issue is not resolved, the candidate should seek counsel from his/her Academic Advisor.
+If the issue is not resolved, the candidate should seek counsel from his/her advisor.
 If the issue remains unresolved, the candidate is directed to the Program Director, and then if necessary, to the Associate Dean working with the specific program.
 If these attempts to resolve the dispute are not successful, then the candidate can write to the Dean of the School of Education, who resolves the issue or refers it to the Provost.

 The School of Education works in partnership with Trinity’s neighboring school districts.
 These agencies license teachers and other professional personnel.
 For more specific information, please contact the School of Education (202 884-9555).